PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 #### Token design
 $DDRL is our foundational token with a Circulation Supply 220,000,000 token.
 It is designed as participatory token to unlock the value of the network.
-The token enables users to participate in the decision making process and vote on the direction and implementation of the project
+The token enables holders to participate in the decision making process and vote on the direction and implementation of the research
-Holders can use the token to collaborate with each other, to make decisions about a project and to coordinate work.
-The purpose of the token system is to enable the organic formation of permissionless working groups where everyone can participate and contribute to value creation in a truly meritocratic fashion.<br>
+The purpose of the token system is to enable the organic formation of permissionless working groups where everyone can participate and contribute to value creation in a truly meritocratic fashion.<br><br>
+Additional features:
 #### Decentralised Integrated storytelling:
 How $DDRL will enable a global community to link different stories together and collectively shape the visions of our collective futures?<br>
 The challenge for cities will be to create stories that are compelling and interesting enough to get people to pay attention.
 They will also need to find ways to make sure that these stories are accessible to everyone, regardless of their level of technical expertise.